-Prior to joining the Bionics Institute, Sophie completed her PhD at the University of Western Australia (2009-2012), where she investigated long term effects of injury to the optic nerve on myelinating glia.
-In 2012, Sophie started her first post doctorate position with Professor Janet Keast at the University of Melbourne, assessing regeneration and repair of the autonomic nervous system.
+Prior to joining the Bionics Institute, Sophie completed her PhD at the University of Western Australia (2009-2013), where she investigated long term effects of injury in the visual system.
+In 2012, Sophie started her first post doctorate position with Professor Janet Keast at the University of Melbourne (2013-2015) and assessed regeneration and repair of the peripheral nervous system.

 Research fields of interest